 Get more information in our video-guide of the Hashtag Analyzer:

-The ROI (return-on-investment) calculator gives you an idea of how much online ads, on the different platforms, could bring you in return.
+The ROI (return-on-investment) calculator gives you an idea of how much return online ads, on the different platforms, could bring you.
 You can add the available amount (in Euro) and find out how much reach, engagement and possible leads you can generate with it.
-To calculate your result, the tool uses industry standard metrics.
+To calculate your result, the tool uses industry-standard metrics.
 This implicates that the result is by now means accurate or guaranteed.
 The ROI Calculator only gives you an idea and orientation of how far your budget can carry you.

 The tool is separated in 3 different settings, which you can change to your needs: